 When I was invited to do a glitch photography artist project inside the 100-year-old dioramas of the Biological Museum in Stockholm, I didn’t hesitate.
 My endeavours became the image series Noises from the Silent Land.

-The diorama of the Biological Museum is a 360 degree display of the Scandinavian nature, populated by stuffed animals.
+The diorama of the Biological Museum is a 360-degree display of Scandinavian nature, populated by stuffed animals.
 Dead, nowadays dusty and grey animals, that have been sacrificed in order to tell a story of the Scandinavian landscape and its wildlife.
 A story meant to awaken love for nature, but at the price of killing some of its inhabitants.
-It’s a condensation of the antropocentric world view, where the animals are ours to kill and keep, but also our responsibility to preserve.
-It’s a realistic, yet completely unreal, image of an idealised environment.
+It’s a condensation of the anthropocentric world view, where the animals are ours to kill and keep, but also our responsibility to preserve.
+It’s a realistic, yet completely unreal, the image of an idealised environment.

 Recently exhibited at the Noorderlicht International Photofestival 2017 in the Netherlands.

 An intimate history of survival.
 A cold desert of solitude and isolation becomes the canvas where a personal drama is projected.

 When the worst prison is the one that was constructed upon oneself, staying still is accepting the defeat.

 Going forward felt like the only option.
 But towards where?

 The distorting power of the layers that they constructed around me had been meticulously designed and crafted during more than 2000 years of lies, death and destruction.
 I could not fight the elements, I could not fight the guards of the layered prison, but first I had to survive.